Last updated March 3, 2014

 One of the most delightful Montreal food blogs is ...an endless banquet, run by A.J.
 Kinik and professional chef Michelle Marek.
 These two get around, so not all the entries are about Montreal, but many of them are.
 Their master lists A to M and N to Z encapsulate a vast amount of knowledge, both on the best places to eat and to source excellent and recherché groceries in the city (and the entries are date-stamped!).
 They also feature recipes and general thoughts on food and eating.
 All in English.

 Resto review blog Shut up and eat has tempting photos as well as reviews of a number of local eateries.
 Food Guy Montreal also has down-to-earth resto reviews (love the titanium spork).
-Cheap Ethnic Eatz is just that – restaurant reviews (with photos) and recipes.
-Gigi Win looks mostly at Asian restaurants.
-All four of these tend to look at modest and accessible spots.
+Both tend to look at modest and accessible spots.

-More resto reviewers: Braised and Confused has a good layout and photos, and reviews establishments under several categories; The Sassy Foodophile reviews restaurants in both languages, photos and dodgy typography; Foodie Date Night is written by "a couple of culinary school graduates" applying their knowledge to resto food and practices around town.
+More resto reviewers: Braised and Confused has a good layout and photos, and reviews establishments under several categories; Foodie Date Night is written by "a couple of culinary school graduates" applying their knowledge to resto food and practices around town.
+Montreal Food Divas posts a new resto review every Thursday.

 Chowhound has a Quebec discussion board that is more often than not focused on Montreal, as people ask, answer and debate questions about restaurants and cookery.
 All in English, being part of a site operated by Americans, and has several stalwart commenters who can be relied on for interesting opinions.

-Midnight Poutine is a collective effort by a cabal of Montreal bloggers.
-Given the name, of course some of their entries are dedicated to food, some in English and some in French. pretextes.ca is a nice blog with a section on bouffe, all in French.
+Midnight Poutine was a collective effort by a cabal of Montreal bloggers, but they ceased publication at the end of 2013.
+Their food entries are still online and will be useful for awhile yet. pretextes.ca is a nice blog with a section on bouffe, all in French.

 Le Méchant Mangeur "searches for the best places to watch & eat in Montreal."
 In English despite the name.